zpenoyre/astromet.py/docs/quickstart.rst

    'parallax_pmdec_corr': -0.15455398491840128,
    'pmra_pmdec_corr': 0.08027280929072023,
    'UWE': 1.0040287275558353}
 Let's unpick a few of these values.
-We observe at 100 times ('astrometric_matched_transits') and in two directions, RA and Dec, giving 200 observations ('astrometric_n_obs_al').
+We observe at 100 times ('n_obs').
-Only 74 ('visibility_periods_used') of our observations are spaced by more than 4 days.
+Only 74 ('vis_periods') of our observations are spaced by more than 4 days.
 Using the parallax as our example we have: parallax=4.999733625222756 +- 0.025740848099767042 ('parallax'+-'parallax_error'), which as we should expect is consistent with the true value we chose for this system.
 Finally we have an Unit Weight Error ('UWE' - effectively the